Ensono/amido.github.io/docs/workloads/common/backend/java/architecture/dependency_messaging_java.md

 ## Module Overview

 This module provides basic functionality to handle event management in an application.
-It contains the base class for `ApplicationEvent` instances as showcased in the [Stacks workflow with CQRS and Events](https://github.com/Ensono/stacks-java-cqrs-events/) as well as base classes to construct publishers and listeners.
+It contains the base class for `ApplicationEvent` instances as showcased in the [Ensono Stacks workflow with CQRS and Events](https://github.com/Ensono/stacks-java-cqrs-events/) as well as base classes to construct publishers and listeners.
 There is also a decorated publisher class that also initialises a listener.